 There are many factors that will affect mercury and methylmercury fate and transport in the Sites Reservoir.
-However, based on data associated with new reservoirs, a reasonable estimate of expected concentrations in the short-term after filling (i.e., within 1-10 years) is that they will be twice the long-term average expected concentrations (Azimuth 2012; Hall et al. 2005).
+However, a reasonable estimate of expected concentrations in the short-term after filling (i.e., within 1-10 years) is that they will be twice the long-term average expected concentrations (Hall et al. 2005; SWRCB 2017b).
 Estimates of the mercury and methylmercury concentrations in Sacramento River water entering Sites Reservoir serve as the reasonable and worst-case long-term expected concentrations.
-Thus, 2.8 ng/L is an expected short-term mercury concentration (2 times 1.4 ng/L) and 3.6 ng/L is an estimated short-term reasonable worst-case concentration for total mercury (2 times 1.8 ng/L).
-Likewise, the short-term methylmercury concentration is expected to be around 0.16 ng/L and the reasonable worst-case short-term concentration is approximately 0.24 ng/L. A summary of estimated mercury and methylmercury concentrations in Sites Reservoir following filling is provided in Table 6F-3.
+Thus, 3.2 ng/L is an expected short-term mercury concentration (2 times 1.6 ng/L) and 3.8 ng/L is an estimated short-term reasonable worst-case concentration for total mercury (2 times 1.9 ng/L).
+Likewise, the short-term methylmercury concentration is expected to be around 0.2 ng/L and the reasonable worst-case short-term concentration is approximately 0.3 ng/L. A summary of estimated mercury and methylmercury concentrations in Sites Reservoir following filling is provided in Table 6F-3.

+Physical characteristics of other Northern California reservoirs are shown in Table 6F-11.
+Among those, Lake Berryessa may represent the closest physical analog to Sites - with a similar surface area, depth, and storage, and located approximately 40 miles south of Sites.
 However, the Berryessa watershed contains what were among the most productive legacy mercury mines in northern California (SWRCB 2017b).
 Table 6F-10 presents fish tissue concentrations of methylmercury normalized to 350 mm largemouth bass in northern California reservoirs in the vicinity of the proposed project.
-Fish tissue concentrations in
+Fish tissue concentrations in Lake Berryessa of 0.55 mg/kg ww are roughly in the middle of the reported range (0.16-0.88 mg/kg ww).

 Estimated Concentration Short-Term (1-10 years after filling) (ng/L) Long-Term Average (>10 years after filling) (ng/L)

-Expected Total Mercury 2.8 1.4
+Expected Total Mercury 3.2 1.6

-Reasonable Worst-case Total Mercury 3.6 1.8
+Reasonable Worst-case Total Mercury 3.8 1.9

-Expected Methylmercury 0.16 0.08
+Expected Methylmercury 0.2 0.1

-Reasonable Worst-case Methylmercury 0.24 0.12
+Reasonable Worst-case Methylmercury 0.3 0.15